List of Community characters: Alex "Star-Burns" Osbourne

 Alex "Star-Burns" Osbourne (played by Dino Stamatopoulos) is a middle-aged student at Greendale known for his star-shaped sideburns as well as other quirks, such as wearing a top hat and owning a lizard later in the series.
 He takes several classes with the main characters, including Spanish and Boating.
 He is a music lover, and in particular likes the band Styx.
 Though Star-Burns is habitually laid back and sloppily dressed, he has a son who, in stark contrast to him, is incredibly businesslike.
 In "Intro to Political Science", he admits that he is a drug dealer.
-He worked in the school cafeteria until the events of "Contemporary American Poultry", when the group causes him to be fired for siphoning off chicken fingers—the most edible foodstuff served by the cafeteria—for his friends (afterward, though, they to do the same thing for themselves).
+He worked in the school cafeteria until the events of "Contemporary American Poultry", when the group causes him to be fired for siphoning off chicken fingers—the most edible foodstuff served by the cafeteria—for his friends (afterward, though, they conspire to do the same thing for themselves).
 For the most part, however, he is disconnected from the group, and he sometimes seems confused as to who the individual members in the group are.
 He does, however, know who Jeff is.
 Though he enjoys the attention he receives because of his sideburns, he craves an identity beyond them.
 He begins wearing the aforementioned top hat at the beginning of the second season to draw attention away from them.
 He is assumed dead when a meth lab that he has been operating out of from his car's trunk explodes in the episode "Basic Lupine Urology".
 As per his wishes, his body was cremated.
 In the third-season finale, it is revealed that he faked his death and had been attempting to start a new identity.
 To this end, he is shown sporting a new haircut, albeit still with star-shaped sideburns.
 He returns in "Basic Intergluteal Numismatics", when he is found hiding in the stables, where he has lived while hiding, eating garbage, and trying to develop a "cat car".
 He ends up being accused of being the Greendale Ass-Crack Bandit, only for Jeff to find out this was a ruse by the Dean to deflect attention, in exchange for the Dean hiding Star-Burns' meth charges and allowing him to remain in the stables.
 In "Modern Espionage", Frankie interrogates him about the underground paintball game.
 Although he cooperates when she uses his real name, she permanently expels him from Greendale for participating in the paintball game.